 For SQL Server in Azure Virtual Machines:

-The idea of Reserved Instances (RI) is simple-the longer you commit to running a virtual machine (VM) in Azure, the better price you will get for the compute portion of that VM.
-Microsoft claims that Reserved Instances can save up to 72% over the pay as you go model when reserving for three years.
-A VM in Azure is comprised of three things – the operating system, any application software, and the compute.
-Hybrid Use for Windows covers the OS (if Windows), SQL Hybrid Use can cover the database, and Reserved Instances offers discounta on the compute.
+The idea of Reserved Instances (RI) is simple the longer you commit to running a virtual machine in Azure, the better price you will get for the compute portion of that virtual machine.
+Microsoft claims that Reserved Instances can save up to 72% over the pay-as-you-go model when reserving for three years.
+A virtual machine in Azure is comprised of three things – the operating system, any application software, and the compute power.
+Hybrid Use for Windows covers the OS (if Windows), SQL Hybrid Use can cover the database, and Reserved Instances offers a discount on the compute.

-Often, the discount for your commitment is so great that it is less expensive to buy the Reserved Instance than it is to just run the VM for 3-6 months under the Pay as You Go model.
+Often, the discount for your commitment is so great that it is less expensive to buy the Reserved Instances than it is to just run the virtual machine for 3-6 months under the Pay-as-you-go model.
 So even if you have a short-term need, you should consider Reserved Instances for cost savings.
-Plus, by locking in the virtual machine cost, that makes budgeting easier.
+Plus, locking in the virtual machine cost makes budgeting easier.

-AWS has offered reserved instances for some time now, but is relatively new to Microsoft Azure, but when you combine RI’s with HUB, that is where Microsoft separates itself.
+AWS also offers reserved instances like Microsoft Azure, but when you combine Reserved Instances with HUB, Microsoft separates itself to client benefit.

 A few important facts:

-Interlink can help companies cut down to some real big savings by understanding the nuances of Azure licensing and the different programs—Hybrid Use Benefits for Windows, SQL and reserved instances.
+Interlink can help companies find big savings by understanding the nuances of Azure licensing and the different programs—Hybrid Use Benefits for Windows, SQL and Reserved Instances.
 In addition, we will help with sizing the workloads appropriately by utilizing our Path to Azure Assessment methodology.
 Plus, we will work hard to find programs at Microsoft that can cover or reduce the cost of these engagements.